 A scientific review published in 2013 confirms that blue-green algae can protect against cardiovascular disease and nonalcoholic fatty liver disease, which are two of the most significant threats to health in developed countries.
 Overall, studies in cells, animals and humans have shown that dietary intake of blue-green algae can be “an effective natural product for improving blood lipid profiles and for preventing inflammation and oxidative stress,” which are all well-known contributing factors to the development of heart disease.
-Specifically, the carotenoids, gamma linolenic acid (GLA), phycocyanin, fibers and plant sterols can be helpful in preventing heart disease as well as nonalcoholic fatty liver disease.
-(8)

 This has also been shown in animal studies to decrease the development of atherosclerotic lesions or plaques, another way it may likely be cardio-protective.
 (9)